This post contains affiliate links. When you purchase through our links, we may earn a commission.

 My secret to making a quick pizza is using a pre-made puff pastry.
 I know it tastes slightly differently but hear me out…

 The trick for using puff pastry as your pizza base is to roll it out as thinly as possible and prick the pastry with a fork all over to prevent it from puffing up.
+The end result tastes so delicious, no one will complain!

-Quick Pizza Sauce recipe
+Quick pizza sauce recipe

 Spread the tomato sauce on your puff pastry pizza base, scatter shredded mozzarella all over, then fill the gaps with fresh basil leaves.
 Margherita pizza is done.

-If you wish to make Pepperoni pizza, add some pepperoni on top of the mozzarella cheese.
+If you wish to make pepperoni pizza, add some pepperoni on top of the mozzarella cheese.
+Bake in the preheated oven for 15 minutes.

 The easiest, quickest and tastiest treat ever!
 My kids had no idea it was made with puff pastry and not regular pizza dough.
 It is 1000 times better than frozen pizza!